What Is a Stock and What Is the Effect of Stocks on the Economy?

 Business investment is a major indicator of a growing economy.
 A business is likely to make more investments when the prices of its stocks are high.
 To take advantage of the high prices, companies issue IPOs to raise capital by selling their shares.
 Many acquisitions and mergers happen during a bullish market and companies can use their share value to acquire other companies.
 This increased business investment leads to economic growth.

 However, when the stock prices decline, economic confidence declines.
+AskTraders has some updated market analysis you can use for reference.
 Businesses are not willing to make any major investments due to a decline in their share value or their inability to issue an initial public offering to raise capital.
 Investors shy away from investing in a poorly performing IPO.
-In turn, this leads to a negative effect on the economy
+In turn, this leads to a negative effect on the economy.